controlwear/virtual-joystick-android/README.md

 ```

 ## Authors

+This repository is maintained by <a href="https://github.com/Mathias-Boulay" class="user-mention">@Mathias-Boulay</a>

 **virtual-joystick-android** is an open source project created by <a href="https://github.com/makowildcat" class="user-mention">@makowildcat</a> (mostly spare time) and partially funded by [Black Artick](http://blackartick.com/) and [NSERC](http://www.nserc-crsng.gc.ca/index_eng.asp).